 Addiction and the Bible: Is it a Disease or a Sin?

-As a Christian therapist specializiing in porn and sex addiction, I explore how God views addiction says about addiction.
+As a Christian therapist specializing in porn and sex addiction, I explore how God views addiction says about addiction.
 Is it a sin or a disease?
 Discover a faith-based perspective that integrates Scripture from a therapist.

 Jan 21, 2025